Position

 What does a Nurse Manager do?

 A Nurse Manager oversees the nursing staff in a healthcare facility.
 They ensure that the nursing team provides high-quality care to patients.
 Nurse Managers coordinate schedules, manage staff assignments, and handle any staffing shortages.
-They work closely with doctors and other healthcare professionals to improve patient care.
+They also work closely with doctors and other healthcare professionals to plan patient care.

 View Nurse Manager jobs nearby